Transfer Degrees (SB1440) at Laney College

-Here at Laney, we currently have six transfer degrees approved: Business Administration, Communication Studies, Mathematics, Political Science (effective S15), Psychology (effective S15), and Sociology (effective S15) and Studio Arts (effective S15) and Theater Arts (effective F15).
+Here at Laney, we currently have eight transfer degrees approved: Anthropology (effective S15), Business Administration, Communication Studies, Mathematics, Political Science (effective S15), Psychology (effective S15), Sociology (effective S15) and Studio Arts (effective S15) and Theater Arts (effective F15).

-We have six approved by our Board of Trustees: Journalism, Music, and Philosophy.
+We have four approved by our Board of Trustees: Journalism, Music, and Philosophy.